-- The food industry needs synthetic amorphous silica to ensure the consistent quality of powdered food products. - As cleaning particles in toothpastes, silica ensures that teeth are cleaned thoroughly but gently.
-Silica also serves as a carrier for fluoride. - Highly porous grades are used, for example, to absorb liquid vitamins and other nutrients and thus allow homogeneous distribution of valuable additives in animal feeds. - Silica is essential for the automotive industry because it contributes to safe, fuel-saving and long-lasting tires.
+- The food industry requires synthetic amorphous silica to ensure the consistently high quality of powdered foodstuffs. - As a cleaning particle in toothpaste, silica ensures that teeth are cleaned gently but thoroughly.
+Silica also serves as a carrier for fluoride. - In animal feed, silica types with a porous structure are used, among other things, to absorb vitamins and other nutrients in liquid form.
+In this way, they ensure an even distribution of valuable ingredients in the feed mixture. - In the automotive industry, silica is an indispensable component for safe, fuel-saving and durable tires.